Parameters and duality for the metaplectic geometric Langlands theory

 For the purposes of this paper, we \emph{do not need} derived algebraic geometry, with the exception of Sects. \ref{ss:tw loc syst} and \ref{ss:global Hecke Dmod} (where we discuss the stack of local systems, which is a derived object).

-In the main body of the paper we will make an extensive use of algebro-geometric objects more general than schemes, namely, prestacks.
+In the last two sections of the paper we will make an extensive use of algebro-geometric objects more general than schemes, namely, prestacks.
 We recall the definition of prestacks in \secref{ss:prestacks}, and refer the reader to \cite[Vol. 1, Chapter 2]{GR2} for a more detailed discussion.

 \sssec{Coefficients}